derekwongtf/de-zoomcamp-project2/README.md

 | 2021      | kvfd-bves  |
 | 2022      | 7mxj-7a6y  |

-Create a new repository for dbt
+Go to [dbt Cloud](https://cloud.getdbt.com/).
+Create a new repository for dbt.

 Create a new account on dbt cloud and setup a new project
 ![image](https://user-images.githubusercontent.com/113747768/236152344-7efc80f3-a17b-41e4-b243-44f615f0d404.png)